mangelesc/mangelesc/README.md

 ## 👋 Hi there

-- :computer: I’m currently working as a *FrontEnd developer and Web designer*

 - 🌱 I’m a junior *Web Developer*

+- - :computer: Currently working as a *FrontEnd developer and Web designer*

 - 📫 You can reach me at  [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/mariaangelescordoba)